On the embedding complexity of Liouville manifolds: A family of invariants

 To go further, we can consider the chain-level $\Li$ structure on $\sc_{S^1}(X)$, which encodes certain counts of genus zero pseudoholomorphic curves with an arbitrary number of positive ends and one negative end.
 By upgrading the map ${P_0 \circ \delta_{S^1}: \sc_{S^1,+}(X) \rightarrow \K[u^{-1}]}$ to an $\Li$ homomorphism and appealing to the bar construction framework of \cite{HSC}, we obtain a large family of symplectic invariants which behave well with respect to Liouville embeddings.
 Unfortunately, a complete description of this $\Li$ algebra has not yet appeared in the literature, and its relationship to the direct geometric approach of \S\ref{sec:computationsII} is somewhat opaque.

 Rather, in this paper, following \cite{HSC} we replace $\sc_{S^1,+}(X)$ with its SFT counterpart $\cclin(X)$, and we replace the connecting map $\delta_{S^1}$ with a map counting curves with local tangency constraints.
-Here $\cclin(X)$ denotes {\em linearized contact chains}, the chain complex computing linearized contact homology $\chlin(X)$.\footnote{Adopting the notational convention of \cite{bourgeois2012effect}, $\chlin$ by default denotes the chain level object, and we use the boldface $\chlin$ to denote its homology.} We refer the reader to \cite{EGH2000} for a structural description of linearized contact homology and to e.g. \cite{fish2018lectures, pardon2019contact,HuN, bao2015semi, ishikawa2018construction} for some technical approaches to its construction.
-An isomorphism between positive $S^1$-equivariant symplectic cohomology and linearized contact homology (assuming $\K = \Q$) is described in \cite{Bourgeois-Oancea_equivariant}.
+Here $\cclin(X)$ denotes {\em linearized contact chains}, the chain complex computing linearized contact homology $\chlin(X)$.\footnote{Adopting the notational convention of \cite{bourgeois2012effect}, $\cclin$ by default denotes the chain level object, and we use the boldface $\chlin$ to denote its homology.} We refer the reader to \cite{EGH2000} for a structural description of linearized contact homology and to e.g. \cite{fish2018lectures, pardon2019contact,HuN, bao2015semi, ishikawa2018construction} for some technical approaches to its construction.\footnote{At the time of writing the homotopy relations needed to establish suitable invariance properties of linearized contact homology have not yet been adequately addressed in many of these approaches (see e.g. the discussion of cylindrical contact homology in \cite[\S1.8]{pardon2019contact}).} An isomorphism between positive $S^1$-equivariant symplectic cohomology and linearized contact homology (assuming $\K = \Q$) is described in \cite{Bourgeois-Oancea_equivariant}.
 In the following discussion, we defer to \cite[\S3]{HSC} for a more detailed discussion of the $\Li$ structure on $\cclin$ and \cite[\S5]{HSC} for augmentations defined by local tangency constraints.

 As a $\K$-module, $\cclin(X)$ is freely spanned by the good\footnote{Recall that a Reeb orbit is {\em good} if it is a cover of another Reeb orbit whose Conley--Zehnder index has the opposite parity.
 All of the Reeb orbits appearing in the main examples in this paper are good.} Reeb orbits of $\bdy X$.
 Using the $n - \cz$ grading convention, the $\Li$ operations $\ell^1,\ell^2,\ell^3,\dots$ are such that $\ell^k: \odot^k \cclin(X) \rightarrow \cclin(X)$ has degree $4-3k$.
 Here $\ell^k$ counts (possibly virtually perturbed) index one asymptotically cylindrical pseudoholomorphic curves in the symplectization $\R \times \bdy X$ modulo target translations, anchored in $X$, with $k$ positive punctures and one negative puncture.
 Strictly speaking this makes $\cclin(X)$ into a {\em shifted} $\Li$ algebra, and following \cite{chscI} it is convenient to instead grade by $n - \cz - 3$, so that each operation $\ell^k: \odot^k\cclin(X) \rightarrow \cclin(X)$ has degree $+1$ (here $\odot^k$ denotes the $k$-fold graded symmetric tensor product over $\K$).